captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 template: overlap
 ## YAEL:
-It’s a flower not a BLOB
+It’s a flower not a BLOB…

 ## VALERIA:
 Girls!
 Stop!